Thomas-Duggan/Thomas-Duggan/README.md

 # Hello there!
-Thank you for stopping by.
+Thanks for stopping by.
 ## About Me:
 - I am a student of **Memorial University of Newfoundland** since 2023.
 - I am experienced in **Python**, and **Bash (Shell Script)**.